Open Daylight Graphic for First Release

 Thanks very much for the corrections.
 Your suggestions make sense to me, but here are a couple of follow-up questions so that I am totally clear:

 1) If I understand you correctly, there will be a single application contributed that sits above the OpenDaylight REST APIs and the application will perform both Anomaly Detection and DDoS Mitigation Management functions.
 That application you would like to call "DDoS Protection", or "Anti-DDoS"?
-2) If I generically label the Defense4All box as "Statistics Service", the first question we will get is "why is there a generic base service "Statistiics Mgr." and a separate "Statistics Service".
-If the Defense4All statistics service is generic, can we instead augment the existing statistics manager instead of having two?
-If not, does the Defense4All statistics service use the base-function statistics manager?
-What different and separate functions does the Defense4All Statistics Service provide?

 Thanks Benny,